 Advanced education is the best way to keep up with advanced technology.
 That's why a master's degree is such a valuable advantage to an engineer's career.
 It's also why RIT offers a full range of graduate programs in engineering.
 RIT's Department of Electrical Engineering offers experienced faculty and excellent facilities.

-Students employed full-time in industry can register for two courses or eight credits each quarter.
-A student who wishes to register for more than eight credits while employed full-time in industry must obtain the permission of his or her advisor and the approval of the department head.
-It is possible for a student to obtain the MS degree in two academic years (or six academic quarters) by taking courses in late afternoons or early evening only.
+Students employed full-time in industry can register for two courses or six credits each semester.
+A student who wishes to register for more than six credits while employed full-time in industry must obtain the permission of his or her advisor and the approval of the department head.
+It is possible for a student to obtain the MS degree in two academic years (or four academic semesters) by taking courses in late afternoons or early evening only.

 Admission into the graduate studies leading to an MS degree in electrical engineering requires a BSEE degree from an accredited program.
 An applicant with a strong undergraduate record and a Bachelor of Science degree in another branch of engineering (mechanical, computer, industrial, etc) will also be considered for admission.
 In this case the student must complete a certain number of undergraduate courses in order to bridge over to electrical engineering.
 Additional information in this regard is available from the department.

-Within electrical engineering, a student can specialize in five separate areas for the MS degree.
+Within electrical engineering, a student can specialize in six separate areas for the MS degree.
 These areas are:

 - Control Systems